-Title Monolith Cocktail - Albums of 2018: Part Two: Thomas Nation to Thom Yorke December 6, 2018 Media name/outlet monolith cocktail Country United Kingdom Date 6/12/18 Description Haphazardly prolific, Andrew Spackman, under his most recent of alter egos, the Sad Man, has released an album/collection of giddy, erratic, in a state of conceptual agitation electronica every few months since the beginning of 2017.
+Title Monolith Cocktail - Albums of 2018: Part Two: Thomas Nation to Thom Yorke December 6, 2018 Media name/outlet monolith cocktail Country/Territory United Kingdom Date 6/12/18 Description Haphazardly prolific, Andrew Spackman, under his most recent of alter egos, the Sad Man, has released an album/collection of giddy, erratic, in a state of conceptual agitation electronica every few months since the beginning of 2017.

 The latest and possibly most restive of all his (if you can call it that) albums is the spasmodic computer love transmogrification ROM-COM.
 An almost seamless record, each track bleeding into, or mind melding with the next, the constantly changing if less ennui jumpy compositions are smoother and mindful this time around.
 This doesn’t mean it’s any less kooky, leaping from one effect to the next, or, suddenly scrabbling off in different directions following various nodes and interplays, leaving the original source and prompts behind.
 But I detect a more even, and daresay, sophisticated method to the usual skittish hyperactivity.

 Almost uniquely in his own little orbit of maverick bastardize electronic experimentation, Spackman, who builds many of his own bizarre contraptions and instruments, strangulates, pushes and deconstructs Techno, the Kosmische, Trip-Hop and various other branches of the genre to build back up a conceptually strange and bewildering unique sonic shake-up of the electronic music landscape.